miamiww/hugoBlog/content/post/100days/Day-13.md

 👻🌵🔮 $ nc 163.44.163.77 25
 220 st014.satellite-mail.net ESMTP unknown
 ```
-I checked every IP and they are all, except for ip001 which is connected to itself, connected to st014.satellite-mail.net.
+I checked every IP and they are all connected to st014.satellite-mail.net.
 What's that you might ask?
 A reasonable question.
 ```
 👻🌵🔮 $ host st014.satellite-mail.net
 st014.satellite-mail.net has address 150.95.138.218